 However, in many cases it will be clear where a contract falls under this provision.
-Where they do apply, Ipso Facto termination clauses will cease to have effect upon (and simply because of the fact of) the customer entering into a relevant insolvency proceeding (including the new procedures implemented under the Bill).
+Where they do apply, Ipso Facto termination clauses will cease to have effect upon (and simply because of the fact of) the customer entering into a relevant insolvency proceeding (including the new procedures implemented under the Act).
 Clauses which provide for termination, whether automatic or optional, of a contract in the event that the customer becomes insolvent will therefore have no effect for the duration of the insolvency proceedings, even where the customer has unpaid arrears.

 Further, where the supplier has become entitled to terminate as a result of an event which occurred prior to the customer entering into a relevant insolvency proceedings, it will no longer be able to exercise that right for the duration of the insolvency proceedings.
-However, and this is an important point to note: where an event of termination occurs after the customer has entered into the insolvency proceedings, the supplier will able to terminate.
+However, and this is an important point to note: where an event of termination occurs after the customer has entered into the insolvency proceedings, the supplier will be able to terminate.

 Do these provisions affect other types of clause?